 This is from one of my mother’s recipe cards, which typically requires reading between the lines.
-In fact, she does list the ingredients for the “crunch topping,” but glosses over the rest; only a simple instruction to layer it over sliced apples or other fruit, no mention of cinnamon, pan size, etc. I think these details were just assumed.
+In fact, she does list the ingredients for the “crunch topping,” but glosses over the rest.
+Only a simple instruction to layer it over sliced apples or other fruit, with no mention of cinnamon, pan size, etc. I think these details were just assumed.

 I did make one batch of apples only – nothing added – and it was quite good.
 BUT, drop in the magic ingredient – cinnamon – and it’s sublime!

 Some choose to put cinnamon in the streusel layer; I opt to mix with the apples, similar to making apple pie.